 412-788-6505, ext.
 253

-Pacific University) and student/young adult ministry at an Indonesian American congregation in the American Baptist
+Theological Seminary, Azusa Pacific University) and student/young adult ministry at an Indonesian American congregation in the American

-tradition.
-Prior to 2022, he served the ATS Commission on Accrediting as director of commission information services.
+Baptist tradition.
+From 2017–22, he served the ATS Commission on Accrediting as director of commission information services, and

 A former English Ministry pastor at two Asian American churches in Southern California, The was raised in a Chinese-Indonesian